kairos-io/kairos/docs/content/en/docs/Reference/configuration.md

 Kairos doesn't use [cloud-init](https://cloud-init.io/). [yip](https://github.com/mudler/yip) was created with the goals to be distro agnostic - indeed it doesn't bash out at all (exception is systemd configurations, where it's implied you have systemd) and can also be run on minimal Linux distros, built from scratch.

-The rationale is to put us in trajectory to have very minimal requirements - indeed our cloud-init implementation doesn't have dependencies, while the original  cloud-init depends on python, which, makes a deptree grow.
-The CoreOS implementation have general assumption of the layout of the system, which makes it less portable and wasn't fitting Kairos use-cases.
+The rationale is to put us in trajectory to have very minimal requirements - indeed our cloud-init implementation doesn't have dependencies, while the original cloud-init depends on python, which makes the dependency tree grow.
+There is a CoreOS implementation too, which makes a general assumption on the layout of the system.
+This makes it less portable and wasn't fitting Kairos use-cases.

 {{% /alert %}}